 Navigate on Autopilot

-When using Autosteer on a controlled-access road (such as a highway or freeway), Navigate on Autopilot guides Model Y to off-ramps and interchanges based on your navigation route.
-Along the highway portion of a navigation route, Navigate on Autopilot also changes lanes to prepare for exits and to minimize the driving time to your destination.
+When using Autosteer on a controlled-access highway (a main highway on which road users enter and exit using on-ramps and off-ramps).
+Navigate on Autopilot guides Model Y to off-ramps and interchanges based on your navigation route.
+Along the highway portion of a navigation route, Navigate on Autopilot also changes lanes to prepare for exits (route-based lane changes) and to minimize the driving time to your destination (speed-based lane changes).

 Enabling and Customizing Navigate on Autopilot

 To enable Navigate on Autopilot, touch Customize Navigate on Autopilot:.
 Then, to customize how you want Navigate on Autopilot to operate, touch

 - Enable At Start Of Every Trip: Choose whether or not you want to automatically enable Navigate on Autopilot for every navigation route.
 When enabled, the Navigate on Autopilot button on the turn-by-turn direction list is already enabled at the start of every trip.